shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-deals.md

 ---
 title: Microsoft Invest - Buy Deals
-description: In this article, learn about the two approaches to make a deal with sellers.
-A deal represents an agreement between a buyer and a seller, granting unique access to inventory and data.
+description: In this article, learn about the two seller deal approaches, granting unique access to inventory and data through agreements.
 ---

-# Buy deals in Microsoft Invest
+# Buy deals from Microsoft Invest

 A deal is an agreement between a buyer and a seller that provides special access to inventory and/or data.
 There are two ways to strike deals with sellers: